siliconvalleytriathlonclub/svtc-sync/README.md

 ### Member and Aliases

-In order to increase matches for member's that have chosen to use alternate names (first or last names) or email addresses, aliases are managed in a separate tablem that is linked to Member IDs and utilized during check / match functions.
+In order to increase matches for members that have chosen to use alternate names (first or last names) or email addresses, aliases are managed in a separate table, that is linked to Member IDs and utilized during check / match functions.
 A single member may have several alias records that are all considered.
 Note: that the first match found will be used.
 Alias records are created and updated outside the scope of this tool.

 A user may list the content of the `Alias Table` via the command line argument `alias`.
 The output is a complete list of aliases with their mapped reference record, i.e.